namr03/namr03/README.md

-- 👋 Hi, I’m @namr03
-- 🌱 I’m currently learning basics of python
+Young Student currently learning Python and it's all possibilities :D